 The Convention on Wetlands, called Ramsar Convention, spearheads the annual Wetlands campaign with the participation of government and non-government institutions.
 The information dissemination centers on the salient role of wetlands in providing ecosystem services.
 These include water purification, recycling of nutrients, land erosion deterrent, recharging groundwater aquifers, recreational opportunities and habitat for wildlife.

-The World Wetlands Day celebration:
+The World Wetlands Day celebration theme 2014:

 Each year, the Ramsar Convention picks a theme for the year’s celebration.
 For 2014, the theme is “Wetlands and Agriculture: Partners for Growth.”
 This is in line with the United Nations International Year of Family Farming.